 Milwaukee Public Library offers Drop-In Tutoring for adult learners.
-Tutors are available to help with literacy skills, such as reading, writing, math and studying for tests, including the GED.
-Tutoring is free and no appointment is needed-it is on a first come basis.
-This service is available at the Central Library and select MPL branches.
-Locations, days and times vary.
+Tutors are available to help with literacy skills, reading, writing, math, life skills, high school and college homework, and studying for tests, including the GED.
+Tutoring is free and no appointment is needed, as it is offered on a on a first come basis.

 Become a tutor!

 If you would like to support adult learners looking to improve basic literacy and life skills, we encourage you to apply.
 No teaching experience required!
 The MPL Tutoring FAQ is below this section.

 To become an MPL tutor, you can follow these four easy steps:

 1. Complete an online or paper application here.

 2. Complete this at-home training video (2-3 hours).

 3. Once the application and training video are completed, please email the Tutor Coordinator at LibraryTutors@milwaukee.gov to confirm these steps are complete and to receive more information regarding becoming a tutor at MPL!